WebEngineering-Univaq/WE_Lecture_Slides/english/Servlets_EN.md

 **Warning: The JDBC driver must be copied in the lib directory of Tomcat.
 Simply copying it in the application WEB-INF/lib (as part of the deployment), will be it invisible to the class loader used for pooling!**

-**Warning: the class name and the structure of the connection string may change depending on the version of the driver used by Tomcat (see previous slides)**
+**Warning: the class name and the structure of the connection string may change depending on the version of the driver used by Tomcat (see previous examples)**

 <!------------------- END SLIDE 040 -------------------------->